admin-else/infinity-scrape/README.md

 ### Step 3: Clone the Repository

-Now that Python and Git are installed, you can clone the Infinity Scraper repository to your local machine.
+Now that Python and Git are installed, you can clone the Infinity Scrape repository to your local machine.
 Follow these steps:

 1. Open the Command Prompt by pressing `Win + R`, typing `cmd`, and then pressing `Enter`.
 2. Navigate to the directory where you want to clone the repository using the `cd` command.
 For example: